jeffskinnerbox/.dotfiles/docs/creating-a-dotfiles-folder.md

 cd $HOME
 git clone https://github.com/jeffskinnerbox/.dotfiles.git

-# put into you '.bashrc' file the environment variable for the path to `.config` directory
+# the environment variable for the path to `.config` directory, this will be put into your '.bashrc' file
 export XDG_CONFIG_HOME=$HOME/.config

+# remove any files that will conflict with the 'stow' operations that comes next
+trash .bashrc .bash_logout

 # stow all your dotfile package - aka create your symlinks for your configuration files
 stow --dir=$HOME/.dotfiles --target=$HOME --stow pkg-X